Class teacher

 Educational Psychologist

-An Educational Psychologists (EP or Ed Psych) works with children to understand how they learn and what support they need.
+An Educational Psychologist (EP or Ed Psych) helps understand how your child learns and what support they need.

 Watch the video below to find out what an educational psychologist does and what to expect when your child meets with an educational psychologist.